Submitted your visa application? You'll have to wait approximately 15 working days before you receive your decision from the Home Office.

 Firstly, don’t panic!
 Most refusals for Tier 4 visas are because an applicant forgets to submit a mandatory document or they have failed to hold their maintenance money for what UKVI deem to be 28 days.

 The first thing to do is to send us a copy of all the pages of your refusal letter as soon as possible.
-We will then read through the refusal notice and advise you quickly for your next steps.
+We will then read through the refusal notice and advise you on your next steps.

 International Compliance and Advice team